Deep Brain Stimulation Provides Life-Changing Results to Parkinson's Patients

-"DBS is effective in nearly all Parkinson's patients and patients with essential tremor provided candidates for the surgery are selected carefully," says Dr. Follett, who works with a team of doctors who are part of the Movement Disorders Clinic at The Nebraska Medical Center.
+"DBS is effective in nearly all Parkinson's patients and patients with essential tremor provided candidates for the surgery are selected carefully," says Dr. Follett, who works with a team of doctors who are part of the Movement Disorders Clinic at Nebraska Medicine.
 The clinic is one of the most comprehensive, multidisciplinary programs in the region that combines specialists in neurology, neurosurgery, neuropsychology and physical, occupational and speech therapy.

 To qualify as a good candidate, patients must not suffer from dementia, must have inadequate relief of symptoms with optimal medical therapy sometimes with limiting side effects such as motor fluctuation and dyskinesias, and must get adequate relief from the drug L-dopa.